Article

 Priorities for 2026 in addressing humanitarian challenges

-The ICRC’s priorities for 2026 focuses on addressing escalating humanitarian needs amidst growing military tensions, financial constraints, and evolving conflict dynamics.
-The organization’s approach emphasizes neutrality, impartiality, and independence to ensure safe access to vulnerable populations.
+The ICRC’s priorities for 2026 are to address the escalating humanitarian needs amidst growing military tensions, financial constraints and evolving conflict dynamics.
+The organization’s approach emphasizes neutrality, impartiality and independence to ensure safe access to vulnerable populations.

-The ICRC will focus on emergency preparedness and response along internal frontlines and during military operations, fostering dialogue with governments, armed actors, and communities to promote respect for International Humanitarian Law (IHL).
+The ICRC will focus on emergency response along front lines and during military operations, and fostering dialogue with authorities, armed actors and communities to promote respect for international humanitarian law (IHL).
+The organization will strive to deliver a timely, integrated assistance to people with greatest needs closer to frontlines

-Support for detainees, missing persons, and their families remains central, alongside efforts to facilitate detainee releases and the exchange of human remains as a neutral intermediary.
+Support for detainees, missing persons and their families remains central to the ICRC’s mandate, alongside efforts to facilitate detainee releases and the exchange of human remains as a neutral intermediary.

 Through these efforts, the ICRC reaffirms its commitment to protecting and assisting vulnerable populations in conflict-affected areas.